Here are some helpful ideas for pandemic protocols and training you may consider implementing in your fire department during the COVID-19 outbreak.

 Eating healthy in the workplace can be challenging, especially for healthcare and emergency professionals.
 Here are some easy meal options to help you build a healthier, happier life.

 As firefighters, we spend most, if not all, of our energy and focus on helping others.
 But are we taking time to focus on our own mental hygiene?

 Hoarding increases the risk of home fires.
 Use these tips to educate firefighters on addressing hoarding problems in your community.

-Cardiovascular disease remains the leading cause of death in the US.1 Following a cardio-protective diet is important for anyone and may be especially important if you’re a shift worker.
-A large meta-analysis including more than 2 million shift workers found that shift work is associated with a 24% increase in cardiovascular disease.2 Shift work is […]
+Cardiovascular disease remains the leading cause of death in the US.
+Following a cardio-protective diet is important for anyone and may be especially important if you’re a shift worker.
+Learn how you can decrease inflammation and increase heart health with these dietary strategies.

 One of the most important tasks undertaken by a local fire department is educating community members on the importance of fire safety.
-Research conducted by the National Fire Protection Association shows that most members of your community do not understand the risks that fire brings and the proper precautions that should be taken to protect […]
+Use these three tips to better promote fire safety in your community.

 EMS, fire, and law enforcement are all dispatched to a local interstate for a report of a tour bus explosion with no further information available.
 You arrive on scene where command has already been established and fire suppression is underway.
 You are directed to the role of EMS command and are directed to where the patients are on the side of the highway.
 All 54 passengers escaped the bus before flames engulfed it and are now located roadside.
 Some are walking and uninjured.
 Others have critical injuries.
 You instantly realize there are many more resources needed than what you have, and at the same time, you realize this is the largest incident of your career.
 This is “the one.”
 Can you handle it?